relekang/event-value-extractor/readme.md

 ```

 #### `.value(func, parser, parserArguments)`
-This will return a function that extracts `arguments[0].target.value`
+This will return a function that extracts `arguments[0].target.name`
-and calls `func` with that value.
-If parser is specified it will be
+and `arguments[0].target.value`, which is used as arguments when `func`
-called with the value as first argument and the arguments in
+gets called.
+If parser is specified it will be called with the value
-parserArguments(must be one value or a list of values) as the
+as first argument and the arguments in parserArguments(must be one
-next parameters.
+value or a list of values) as the next parameters.

 #### `.intValue(func)`
 This is a shortcut for `value(func, parseInt, 10);`